scorpido74/azure-docs.nl-nl/articles/iot-central/core/tutorial-monitor-devices.md

 ![Apparaatdashboard](media/tutorial-monitor-devices/initial_screen.png)

 De grafiek op het dashboard toont een grafische voorstelling van de temperatuur van het apparaat.
-U kunt ook de huidige doel temperatuur voor het apparaat zien op de tegel eigenschappen van het **apparaat** .
+You can also see the current target temperature for the device in the **Device properties** tile.
 U besluit dat de doeltemperatuur te hoog is.

 ## <a name="remediate-an-issue"></a>Een probleem oplossen